disizmj/node-farmer/README.md

 	  See 'examples/soils' in https://github.com/disizjay/node-farmer/tree/master/examples

  Canal	: A waterway to convey water for irrigation, temporary directory which holds staging files and logs

-**Fruit and Harvest functionalities aren't available in this release.
-Upcoming releases will support these functionalities
 ```

 ### Download & install instructions: